iainctduncan/scheme-for-pd/README.md

 ## June 12, 2021 Status
 * s4pd 0.1 is ready for testers who are able to build from source
-* Pacacking is in progress, right now **you must have the s4pd/scm directory on your Pd search path or various things won't work**.
-If the **delay** function turns up as an unbound variable, then sp4d is not finding your scm files.
+* Packaging is in progress, right now **you must have the s4pd/scm directory on your Pd file path or various things won't work**.
+  You should see error messages in the console when you instantiate s4pd if this is not done.
 * Master branch should always build, and s4pd-help.pd should work
 * No features of s4pd except endless loops should make it crash, let me know please if it does